Configure Emergency Debris Management

 Note:

-In order to use the Truck Certification Form, you must first load records in the DebrisRemovalProviders feature layer or create them using the Manage Removal Status app in the Emergency Debris Management Center.
+To use the Truck Certification Form, you must first load records in the DebrisRemovalProviders feature layer or create them using the Manage Removal Status app in the Emergency Debris Management Center.

 Provision users

 The Emergency Debris Management solution enables secure viewing and editing privileges to users based on their roles in the clearance, assessment, and removal workflows.
 To ensure privileges are appropriate to the needs of each user role, the Emergency Debris Management solution includes several role-specific sharing groups for managers, first responders and clearance field crew supervisors, assessors, monitors, and record reviewers such as contractor administrative staff or FEMA personnel.
-These groups are pre-configured with the layers, maps, and apps each role needs to perform their functions within the solution.
+These groups are preconfigured with the layers, maps, and apps each role needs to perform their functions within the solution.

 Add named user accounts to the corresponding groups, by completing the following steps: